Asymptotic Properties of Multi-Treatment Covariate Adaptive Randomization Procedures for Balancing Observed and Unobserved Covariates: Test for Treatment Effect with Heteroscedasticity Models

 \eqref{eq:inSpan} is an important sufficient condition for the test to be valid.
-When \eqref{eq:inSpan} is not satisfied, there is no theory to ensure $\sigma_m^2\le \Var(m(\bm X))$.
-It may happen that $\sigma_m^2>\Var(m(\bm X))$.
-In such a case, the type I error of the test is inflated.
+Basing on the linear heteroscedasticity model \eqref{eq:linearmodel2}, \cite{LiuHu2023} studies the properties of the tests under a CAR procedure after discretization.
+It is also found that when the variances of the within-stratum imbalances under CAR procedures are larger than the values under the complete randomization, the type I error rate will be inflate.
+However, there is non reason that a CAR procedure always generates smaller variance than the complete randomization does.
+A simulation study of \cite{Zhao2022} shows that there is an increased variance of within-stratum imbalances under \cite{Pocock1975}'s procedure compared to the complete randomization.
+In general, when \eqref{eq:inSpan} is not satisfied, there is no theory to ensure $\vec{\sigma}_m^2\le \Var(m(\bm X))$.
+It may happen that $\vec{\sigma}_m^2>\Var(m(\bm X))$.
+In such a case, the type I error rate of the test is inflated.
 The following two corollaries give CAR procedures with \eqref{eq:inSpan} so that $\sigma^2_{\mathcal{T}}\le 1$.

 \begin{corollary} Assume that the third moment of $\bm X$ is finite.
 We consider a CAR procedure with a feature $\bm\phi$.
 Suppose that one of the following conditions is satisfied: \begin{description} \item[\rm (i)] The $n_0$-th convolution of the distribution of the covariate $\bm X$ has a density for some $n_0$.
 Let $\bm \phi=(1,X_1,\ldots,X_{p+q})$; \item[\rm (ii)] Each $X_t$ takes values in lattices.
 Let $\bm \phi=(1,X_1,\ldots,X_{p+q})$; \item[\rm (iii)] Each $X_t$ takes finite many values $x_t^{(l_t)}$, $l_t=1\ldots, L_t$.
 Let $\bm \phi=\bm \phi_{PS}(\bm X)=\big(\sqrt{w_t}I\{X_t=x_t^{(l_t)}\}; l_t=1,\ldots, L_t,t=1,\ldots, p+q\big)$, where $w_t>0$; i.e., Pocock and Simon (1975)'s procedure is used for balancing covariates; \item[\rm (iv)] $\bm X$ can be written as $( \bm X_{dis},\bm X_{con})$, where the discrete part $\bm X_{dis}$ takes finite many values and, for some $n_0$ and $\bm x_{dis}$, the $n_0$-th convolution of the conditional distribution of $\bm X_{con}$ for given $\bm X_{dis}=\bm x_{dis}$ has a density.
 Let $\bm\phi=\big(\bm\phi_{PS}(\bm X_{dis}),\bm X_{con}\big)$. \end{description} Then $1,X_1,\ldots,X_{p+q}\in Span\{\bm\phi(\bm X)\}$.
-Further, \eqref{eq:esttau}, \eqref{eq:test1}-\eqref{eq:inSpan} hold with $\sigma_m^2=0$ if $m_a(\bm X)$, $a=0,1$, are linear functions of $X_1, \ldots, X_{p+q}$. \end{corollary}
+Further, \eqref{eq:esttau}, \eqref{eq:test1}-\eqref{eq:inSpan} hold with $\vec{\sigma}_m^2=0$ if $m_a(\bm X)$, $a=0,1$, are linear functions of $X_1, \ldots, X_{p+q}$. \end{corollary}